MarkBuffalo/Bible-FrontEnd/readme.md

-Currently only supports English.
-Chinese will be added shortly.
+Currently only supports English and Simplified Chinese.
+Traditional Chinese will be added next.

 **Notes**: